robotics4/first/README.md

 # Robotics (Lego robotics code)

-## We do da robotics
+## We do robotics
-The robot will do stuff and then more stuff
+We will make a robot become Micheal Jordan and make it do a three pointer with a plastic energy piece.